Russian Americans in New York City

-New York City is home to the largest Russian population and Russian-speaking population in the Western Hemisphere.
+New York City is home to the largest Russian or Russophone population in the Western Hemisphere.
 The largest Russian-American communities in New York City are located in Brighton Beach and Sheepshead Bay in Brooklyn.
-Brighton Beach has been nicknamed Little Odessa due to its population of Russian-speaking immigrants from Ukraine and Russia.
+Brighton Beach has been nicknamed Little Odessa due to its population of Russian-speaking immigrants from the former Soviet Union.

 History

 The first Russian immigrants to the United States arrived in the end of the 18th century (one of the first immigrants from Russia was Demetrius Galitzen, a Russian noble who became a Catholic priest in Mount Savage, Md.).
-Historians differ on the number and the timing of the 'waves' of Russian immigration.
+Historians differ on the number and timing of the waves of Russian immigration.
 The first large influx of refugees from Russia, primarily to New York City, began in the 1880s after massive pogroms and restrictions imposed upon the Jews in the Russian Empire.
 By the time of the Russian Revolution, prominent political exiles from Russia in New York included Leon Trotsky, Nikolai Bukharin, and Emma Goldman.
 With the start of the Revolution of February 1917 some Russian exiles moved back to Russia to participate in the Revolution; some of the radicals who stayed in the US suffered from Palmer Raids of 1919 and some were deported from the US.
 After the Bolshevik takeover in October 1917 and their victory in the Civil War of 1918-20, some of their opponents, including Alexander Kerensky, fled to the US (some call this the "First Wave" of Russian immigration).
 Many of them made their way to New York City, most of them moving to Hamilton Heights, Manhattan, and other sections of New York City.
-Many emigres of this wave also came to the US on the eve of WWII from Western European countries already occupied by the Nazis.
+Many emigres of this wave also moved to the US on the eve of WWII from Western European countries already occupied by the Nazis.

 The so-called "Third Wave" of Russians were largely Russian (Soviet) Jews, who came primarily as refugees during the 1970s to Brighton Beach, as well as Rego Park/Forest Hills, Washington Heights and other parts of the city, including Manhattan.
 Among the most prominent immigrant writers and artists of this wave in New York were Joseph Brodsky, Mikhail Baryshnikov, Sergei Dovlatov and Eduard Limonov.
-Brighton Beach had a re-growth, after being a neglected area of Brooklyn.
+Brighton Beach was revitalized after being a neglected area of Brooklyn.
 After the collapse of the Soviet Union in 1991, the "Fourth Wave" of Russians had a larger share of ethnic Russians and Russian Christians who immigrated to the United States with the largest number going to the New York metropolitan area.
-Majority of the Russian Americans who considered Brighton Beach their home, began to migrate out to Suburbia tri state area during the 1990s.
+Majority of the Russian Americans who considered Brighton Beach their home, began to migrate out to Suburbia tri state area during the early 2000s.